 The Olive Python has a moderately slender body and a long narrow head, wider than its neck.
 Its scales are smooth and have a soft sheen.
 The colour of the back and sides is plain yellowish-brown, greyish-brown or dull olive.
-The Olive Python is one of the largest pythons found in northern Australia, they grow between 2.5 - 4 meters in length.
+The Olive Python is one of the largest pythons found in northern Australia.

 Olive Python live on the Queensland Northern Territory boarder following the coast to northern Western Australia.
 There is a subspecies of Olive Python found within the Pilbara region of Western Australia.